codyle50/Truck-Management-Django-API/README.md

 <a name="intro"></a>
 ## Description

-The project __IFTA FILING__ is a managing tool for truck owners to keeps track of the _IFTA Taxes_ for their trucking business.
+The project __IFTA FILLING__ is a managing tool for truck owners to keeps track of the _IFTA Taxes_ for their trucking business.
 This project has been merged into the __IFTA ya!__ solution that targets truck owner-operators instead of fleet managers.

 - ### Some useful notes about the application:
     - The __User Model__ was customized to match the needs of the business.
 For example, a Stripe Id was added for auto payments, and username was changed to the email.
 Other fields needed for security features were also added.